-The experience of pain in dystonia varies between patients.
+The experience of pain in dystonia varies between people with dystonia.
 Some experience extremely intense levels of pain, others experience very little.
-However, serious levels of pain are reported by large numbers of patients, most commonly in cervical dystonia, and pain management is an important aspect of treating dystonia
+However, serious levels of pain are reported by large numbers of patients, most commonly in cervical and generalised dystonia, and pain management is an important aspect of treating dystonia.

 Causes vary and include gene mutations, brain lesions, premature birth, disorders of body biochemistry known as inborn errors of metabolism, and exposure to drugs or chemicals.
 Some focal dystonias may arise from repetitive activity leading to over-excitability of the regions of the brain associated with the muscles involved.
 However, a high proportion of cases have no identifiable cause.

-Cases of dystonia often require specialists to establish the specific diagnosis, but the hallmarks of dystonia, irrespective of cause, are identifiable by all health professionals.
-Depending on the part of the body affected, diagnosis is usually by either a neurologist specialising in movement disorders or another specialist such as an ear, nose and throat surgeon.
-Dystonia often goes unrecognised by healthcare professionals and frequently patients are not diagnosed for many years after symptom onset.
-GPs and other medical professionals therefore need to be alert to the possible symptoms of dystonia so they can make prompt referrals to the relevant specialist.
+People with dystonia often require specialists to establish the specific diagnosis, but the hallmarks of dystonia, irrespective of cause, should be identifiable by all health professionals.
+Depending on the part of the body affected, diagnosis is usually by either a neurologist specialising in movement disorders or another specialist such as an ear, nose and throat surgeon or ophthalmologist.

-Dystonia is usually always abolished by sleep and returns immediately on waking, except a rare form called dopa-resonsive dystonia in which there may be marked fluctuations in function throughout the day: very good in the morning but worsening during the course of the day, but improved by sleep.
+Dystonia is usually abolished by sleep and returns immediately on waking except sleep can sometimes be interrupted by the pain resulting from dystonia.
+An exception to this pattern is a rare form called dopa-responsive dystonia in which there may be marked fluctuations in function throughout the day: very good in the morning but worsening during the course of the day, but improved by sleep.

 Not precisely known, but the Dystonia Society believes that there are at least 70,000 people in the UK affected by dystonia.
 This equates to a prevalence of 1 in 900.
-At least 8,000 of these are children and young people.
-Defazio (2010) suggests that, based on minimum prevalence estimates, primary dystonia should be considered the third most frequent movement disorder after essential tremor and Parkinson’s disease.
+Defazio (2010) suggests that, based on minimum prevalence estimates, idiopathic and inherited dystonias combined should be considered the third most frequent movement disorder after essential tremor and Parkinson’s disease.